 May the Lord grow our faith to see His God-Incidents in every happening of life.
 May we be filled with hope as we look back on all He has done and ahead to all His promises, trusting He loves us and perpetually guides us to fulfill His purposes, not for us only but also for others.

-Today’s reading from the book of Psalms focuses on this truth of His benevolent God-Incidents.
+Consider the following reading from the book of Psalms that focuses on this truth of His benevolent God-Incidents.
 He neither slumbers nor sleeps; He is always at work to care and guide, protect and provide.